How to Catch the Freshest Lunch in Kaikoura

 “I just lunched on sea urchin, lobster and fish, all caught on a swim moments ago.
 Sashimi’s got nothing on this.”

 Silver Kris, the travel magazine of Singapore Airlines, organised a travel stories contest in 2013.
-This was my submission for the theme “Your Most Memorable Food Experience”, which was one of the three that were published.
+This was my published submission for the theme “Your Most Memorable Food Experience”.
 If you’re interested in doing the same activity, you can find more information on the Kaikoura Snorkelling Tours website.

 Update (16 November 2016)

-Kaikoura was badly affected by a magnitude 7.8 earthquake on 14 November 2016.
-Kaikoura Snorkelling Tours may not be operational at the moment – contact them for more information.
+A magnitude 7.8 earthquake struck Kaikoura on 14 November 2016.
+Check the latest updates before trying to drive there from Christchurch via State Highway 1.
+Kaikoura Snorkelling Tours may not be operational – contact them for more information.